ungarj/mapchete/README.rst

     pip install "rasterio>=1.0.2" "fiona>=1.8b1" --no-binary :all:

-To keep the core dependencies miimal if you install mapchete using ``pip``, some features are only available if you manually install additional dependencies:
+To keep the core dependencies minimal if you install mapchete using ``pip``, some features are only available if you manually install additional dependencies:

 .. code-block:: shell